Lebanon:Operations of the Islamic Resistance on Friday, Augu...

 Allah Almighty is Truthful

+- The Islamic Resistance fighters targeted at 1:15 p.m. a bunker hosting “Israeli” troops at the Birket Risha Site with guided weapons, scoring direct hits and causing confirmed casualties.

-- In support of our defiant Palestinian people in the Gaza Strip and as part of backing its daring and honorable Resistance, the Islamic Resistance fighters targeted at 09:40 a.m. a gathering of “Israeli” enemy soldiers in the vicinity of the Metula Site with rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted at 2:40 p.m. a deployment of “Israeli” troops in the vicinity of the "Mattat" Barracks with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters targeted at 4:30 p.m. a deployment of "Israeli" troops in the vicinity of the Jal Al-Deir Site with Falaq missiles.

+- The Islamic Resistance fighters targeted at 5:35 p.m. the Al-Asi Site with artillery shells, scoring direct hits.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in Hanouiyeh, the Islamic Resistance fighters targeted the headquarters of the 769th Brigade in “Kiryat Shmona” Barracks with a salvo of Katyusha rockets.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and save civilians homes, the Islamic Resistance fighters targeted buildings used by the "Israeli" troops in the “Netu’a” settlement with the appropriate weapons.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly in Hanouiyeh and Naquora, the Islamic Resistance fighters launched with a squadron of offensive drones an aerial operation on the headquarters of the Coastal Battalion of the newly established Western Brigade in “Liman” targeting the positions of its officers and soldiers, scoring accurate hits that led to confirmed casualties.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and save civilians homes, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on the headquarters of the armored battalions of the 188th Brigade in the Rawiya ["Revaya"] Barracks, targeting the positions of its officers and soldiers, hitting their targets accurately and causing injuries.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly in Kfarkela and Aita Al-Shaab, the Islamic Resistance fighters targeted buildings used by enemy soldiers in the settlement of “Kiryat Shmona” with appropriate weapons, scoring direct hits.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and save civilians homes, particularly in the village of Kfarkela, the Islamic Resistance fighters targeted buildings used by “Israeli” troops in the “Metula” Site with the appropriate weapons.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly in Kfarkela and Aita Al-Shaab, the Islamic Resistance fighters targeted the headquarters of the 769th Brigade in “Kiryat Shmona” with Falq rockets.

-- in retaliation to the “Israeli” enemy’s assassinations and attacks, particularly at Al-Naqoura and Hanouiyeh, the fighters of the Islamic Resistance targeted the command headquarters of the 769th Brigade in “Kiryat Shmona” Barracks with Falq rockets

-- the fighters of the Islamic Resistance targeted on Friday, August 9, 2024 at 1:25 pm Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rockets, scoring direct hits.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighters targeted buildings used by enemy soldiers in the Manara settlement with appropriate weapons, scoring direct hits.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian home, the Islamic Resistance fighters targeted buildings used by “Israeli” enemy soldiers at “Doviv” Settlement with appropriate weapons, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 10:50 p.m. the “Israeli” artillery positions at the Al-Zaoura Site with rocket artillery.

 {And victory comes only from Allah – the Almighty, All-Wise.}